nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > e.g. if the command given is `list 123`, it will be interpreted as `list`.

-> ❗ Notes on valid and invalid user input:
+> :warning: Notes on valid and invalid user input:
 >
 > - Due to how Patient Manager stores its records to disk, the following ASCII characters are not allowed
 > to be used as part of any input:\